pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 Revision 1 is used by default if no revision is selected in the build.
 In this configuration the primary port of the shuttle can be either I2C or SPI.
 The application code can decide at runtime which port is to be used (note that both cannot be used simultaneously, due to the design of the sensors.
 This is compatible with applications written for V2.6 and older of COINES.
 The downside of this configuration is that the so-called "auxiliary ports" are not available (i.e., the OIS interface or external temp sensor on some shuttle boards.)

 Configurations 2, 3 and 4 are useful if access to the auxiliary ports is required.
 These are accessed by using the COINES_SPI_BUS_1 and COINES_I2C_BUS_1 as first argument to the COINES I2C and SPI API. using these arguments results in a runtime error in the default configuration, or in a configuration where one or the other is not supported.

+# Customization

+The *coines_app* sample comes with a *prj.conf* Zephyr project customization file that is suitable for most Z-COINES applications.
+It is possible to customize this file as per project requirements.
+For example, one can switch off the BLE or USB stacks if not required, thereby reducing image size and improving runtime performance.
+One can modify the BLE advertising power, the default BLE device name etc.

+The *prj.conf* file is liberally commented to guide the user in doing such customizations.
+It is necessary to do a pristine build of the application after modifying the configuration file.